apifest/apifest-doclet/README.md

 - backend.host - the host(your API is running on) where requests should be translated to;
 - backend.port - the port of the backend.host.

-If your project uses maven, here is an example integration of ApiFest Doclet:
+If your project uses maven, here is an example integration of ApiFest Doclet in your pom.xml:
 ```
+...
 <profiles>
     <profile>
       <id>gen-mapping</id>